lab11/summon/user-interfaces/bluetooth.md

 }
 ```

-Beyond this variation, `bluetooth` has the same methods and data structures as [BLE Central plugin](https://github.com/don/cordova-plugin-ble-central#api)'s `ble`.
+Beyond this variation, `bluetooth` has the same methods and data structures as [BLE Central](https://github.com/don/cordova-plugin-ble-central#api)'s `ble`.